jmbenck/django-unity-webgl/README.md

 ### Django:

-#### The main point in Django is to control users access, identify them, to get access to their score and persist this data in a database.
+#### The main point in Django is to control users access, identify them, and get access to their score and persist this data in a database.

 #### First of all, a Django Project was created and the Unity WebGL content imported in the static folder of the Django project.
 The source files of the game exported from the Unity is in the static folder but the index page that call the Unity WebGL container is in the templates django folder, since we want to access that page dynamically.